Course Catalog

 5 units

 Students develop intermediate-level competence in listening, speaking, reading, and writing in diverse social contexts; acquire a deeper and broader understanding of Japanese society and culture; and learn how to read and write 70 additional kanji characters.
-Prerequisite(s): JAPN 4 or by consent of instructor.
+Prerequisite(s): JAPN 4, placement by assessment, or by consent of instructor.
 (General Education Code(s): CC.)

 JAPN 6